-ST. MORITZ, Switzerland – Schokoladenpretzel and vermicelles.
+Schokoladenpretzel and vermicelles.
 Fladen and mailänderli and nusstorte.
 These are a few of my favorite things.
 Swiss pastries alone are the key to enduring our yearly settimana bianca, a ritual “white week” of early mornings, layered clothing, and snow.

-Food, you say?
+I am not genetically nor environmentally inclined to head to a mountain at any time of the year.
+But I do so for love.
+Not because my husband Darius is an avid off-piste skier but for love of a fork and knife.
 Yes, I am an excellent eater, what Italians call the proverbial buona forchetta — a good fork.
 And I have come to the conclusion that I have no problem wearing extra layers if the gastronomical returns are, well, astronomical.
 For the past two years, I have been spending ski week in Switzerland — for pastry shops and Michelin stars.

 We head to St. Moritz, a bizarre gastro-Blade Runner with everything from fondue to fine dining (and apparently — or so they tell me — skiing).
 While Darius skis with his merry band of off-duty instructors, I eat.
 My favorite place is Cà d’Oro, the one-Michelin-star restaurant at Kempinski Grand Hotel des Bains.

-Kempinski is a super-modern renovation of a historic St. Moritz hotel.
-(Imagine the huge entrance hall.
-That’s what it’s like.)
-The design is simple, modern, muted, and high-quality, but not opulent or boutique-y.
-Everyone knows who you are, and they’re all very friendly.
-I loved our room, which had a kitchen and a balcony.
+The best part of Grand Hotel des Bains?
 You can ski in and out and recover in the enormous spa.
 The pool has a two-story ceiling and the services are incredible.
-But let’s get back to the food: I have never had a better hotel breakfast than the one I did here.
+And of course the breakfast.
+I have never had a better hotel breakfast than the one I did here.
 It was the cornucopia of mornings.
+Worst part?
+It”s hike to the town.

-I don’t know if my real St. Moritz gastro-epiphany happened when I met 32-year-old Matthias Schmidberger, the Macklemore-loving Cà d’Oro kitchen rock star who (besides being typically chef-cute) has an incredible instinct for food pairing and creativity.
+I don’t know if my real St. Moritz gastro-epiphany happened when I met chef Matthias Schmidberger, Cà d’Oro kitchen rock star who (besides being typically chef-cute) has an incredible instinct for food pairing and creativity.
 Or if I saw the light while playing flatware chess with Matthias’ waitstaff whose utensil and beverage knowledge was complete grandmaster level.
 It was probably both.
 I have never been so happily surprised as when I meditated on my fork and placed that first bite of astice marino in my mouth.
 And the rest is history.

 Cà d’Oro is a seasonal restaurant, open for the winter season, usually from the end of November until March.
 Matthias is in St. Moritz from September to April.
-He spends the off-season sourcing products and fine-tuning his menu; I spend it trying to figure out when I can get back to St. Moritz.
+He spends the off-season sourcing products and fine-tuning his menu.
+I spend it trying to figure out when I can get back to St. Moritz.
 When the heat turns on and Matthias is back in the kitchen, he has a work hard/play hard mentality.
 I asked him to tell me more about it.

-We have to be ready the moment the hotel opens.
+“We have to be ready the moment the hotel opens.
 My experiences are extremely valuable to guarantee a great quality from the beginning until the closing period.
 I take the summer to come up with new inspirations, but they have to fit into our concept, which means there will only be small changes to our menu.
-I love to play with amouse bouches, with the small pre-dessert, and with sweet delicacies.
+I love to play with amouse bouches, with the small pre-dessert, and with sweet delicacies.”

-There is a German saying: “the carrot which is hanging in front of you will be in your hands after every season.”
+So I ask Matthias what’s so great about St. Moritz and his response “There is a German saying: “the carrot which is hanging in front of you will be in your hands after every season.”
 During the season, there is no need to escape.
-It is a wonderful place with a lot of opportunities for me to relax: biking, swimming, sitting in a piazza with ice cream, skiing in winter, hiking, and celebrating with my team.
+It is a wonderful place with a lot of opportunities for me to relax: biking, swimming, sitting in a piazza with ice cream, skiing in winter, hiking, and celebrating with my team.”